 - Make it short, the onboarding process often takes a couple of weeks, even if the process isn’t as intense as the beginning.
 Checking in on your new employee is important and you can even ask them to evaluate their onboarding process.

-Make on-boarding important.
+Make onboarding important.
 I think we can all agree that new employees need to feel a strong sense of belonging to stay and invest in your company, while you invest in them.
 The first impression should be made to last – it represents the company.
 Ask yourself how you can be different.
-Design an on-boarding process that mirrors your values and at the same time puts the employee at the heart it.
+Design an onboarding process that mirrors your values and at the same time puts the employee at the heart of it.
+You obviously want to pick employees that will represent your company in a positive light, that is why checking out their background and verifying their work history using companies like Checkr can be a positive step in the right direction when checks need to be administered.
+Their first impression and yours needs to work for the both of you.

 Time to put words into action